Kaante

 Kaante (lit.
-'Thorns') is a 2002 Indian Hindi-language action-thriller film directed by Sanjay Gupta, written by Milap Zaveri, and starring an ensemble cast including Amitabh Bachchan, Sanjay Dutt, Kumar Gaurav, Sunil Shetty, Lucky Ali, Mahesh Manjrekar, Namrata Singh Gujral, Rati Agnihotri, Rohit Roy, Isha Koppikar and Malaika Arora.
-Set in Los Angeles, the film follows six Indian men who are detained without evidence by the police.
-Feeling wronged and vengeful, they team up to plot a bank heist that would leave the Los Angeles Police Department penniless.
-However, once things go out of hand, they start suspecting each other's identities, resulting in violence and chaos.
+'Thorns') is a 2002 Indian Hindi-language epic heist action thriller film co-written and directed by Sanjay Gupta.
+Written by Milap Zaveri, the film stars an ensemble cast of Amitabh Bachchan, Sanjay Dutt, Sunil Shetty, Lucky Ali, Mahesh Manjrekar, Kumar Gaurav, Namrata Singh Gujral, Rati Agnihotri, Rohit Roy, Isha Koppikar and Malaika Arora.

+Set in Los Angeles, the film follows six Indian men detained without evidence by the police, teaming up to plot a bank heist that would leave the Los Angeles Police Department penniless, while they start suspecting each other's identities, resulting in violence and chaos.

 Kaante was heavily inspired by Quentin Tarantino's Reservoir Dogs (1992) as well as the film that inspired it, Ringo Lam's City on Fire (1987).
 According to Tarantino, Kaante is his favorite among the many films that were heavily inspired by his work.